langit/jael/brief.rst

 conducing to that goal.
 There is no need to specify the type of a variable, as the language is dynamic, their types are determined at runtime.
-Sometimes you don't even to declare a variable before using it.
+Sometimes you don't even need to declare a variable before using it.
 Secondly, functions/methods are first-class citizens, which means they can be passed around just like other objects.